zhangrunqing6599/jr-git-intro/second.md

-this is my git practice homework 2 !
+this is my git practice homework vs2 ! add something in this line！